-Perspective | Americans nurtured Afghanistan’s central bank.
+Perspective | Americans nurtured Afghanistan’s economy.
 Now they’re gutting it.

 The United States should also allow development partners like the World Bank and Asian Development Bank to complete unfinished infrastructure projects.
 Implementing them is critical to helping rural communities flourish and earn their livelihoods instead of waiting in their mud homes or tents to get a weekly sack of flour and beans from humanitarian organizations.

 The resumption of irrigation, energy and transport projects will more likely bring an end to the crisis without the need for more humanitarian assistance.
 Lifting sanctions on commercial activity and completing unfinished development projects will be sufficient for the economy to recover.
 This would be in line with American values.
-It would be justice to the $2 trillion in American taxpayers’ money spent on the war in Afghanistan.
+It would do justice to the $2 trillion in American taxpayers’ money spent on the war in Afghanistan.